crrashh1542/crrashh1542/README-en.md

     - Vue 3 Framework
     - Axios
     - Typescript
-- 🧐 Needs：Yep i'm lack of friends:( , i really really really want to make friends with you guys!
+- 🧐 Needs：Yep i'm lack of friends:( , i really really really want to make friends with you（and help me with code）!